 There have not been any £2 coins entered into UK coin circulation since the Shakespeare coins were released in 2016.

-Coins have been issued as Collector Only coins, which are know as NIFC coins, Not Intended For Circulation.
+Coins have been issued as Collector Only coins, which are known as NIFC coins, Not Intended For Circulation.

-The reasons for these coins not being circulated is at the discretion of the Royal Mint.
-If they feel that there are already enough of this coin denomination circulating, they will not release more.
+The reasons for these coins not being circulated are at the discretion of the Royal Mint.
+If they feel that there is already enough of this coin denomination circulating, they will not release more.